espressif/esp-faq/docs/en/hardware-related/development-board.rst

 The LED light on the `ESP32-DevKitC <https://www.espressif.com/en/products/devkits/esp32-devkitc/overview>`__ development board does not light up and the device manager cannot find the device.
 Why?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Check if the power supply is normal: After supplying power for the board through USB, use a multimeter to test whether there is voltage between the VCC and GND pins.
+  - Check if the power supply is normal: After supplying power to the board through USB, use a multimeter to test whether there is voltage between the VCC and GND pins.
   - Check if it is a specific development board fault: Check if other `ESP32-DevKitC <https://www.espressif.com/en/products/devkits/esp32-devkitc/overview>`__ development boards can be powered up with this USB cable.
   - If you cannot locate the reason using the above methods, you can connect the board through a USB to TTL device.
 You only need to connect the VCC, GND, TXD pins of `ESP32-DevKitC <https://www.espressif.com/en/products/devkits/esp32-devkitc/overview>`__ to test whether it is caused by chip problems, and to check with the serial port tool whether it can print logs.
   - If possible, please test whether the serial port driver chip has voltage.
 For the circuit, you can refer to the `ESP32-DevKitC schematic <https://www.espressif.com/sites/default/files/documentation/esp32-devkitc-v4_reference_design_0.zip>`_.